ocean-tracking-network/jb-acoustic-telemetry/_episodes/05-network-analysis.md

 ~~~
 {:.language-r}

-Below we plot out the segments and verticews using plotly.
+Below we plot out the segments and vertices using plotly.

 ~~~
 Sys.setenv('MAPBOX_TOKEN' = 'your toke here')